 The federal government supports research at thousands of small innovative businesses through the Small Business Innovation Research (SBIR) program.
-SBIR is a competitive program that links government agencies' needs and missions with funding for the development and commercialization of new ideas and innovative research by diverse small business.
+SBIR (with sister program on Small Business Technology Transfer (STTR)) is a competitive program that links government agencies' needs and missions with funding for the development and commercialization of new ideas and innovative research by diverse small business.

-DOE-SBIR provides funding to small businesses using a funding ladder similar to that of cleantech investors with $150,000-$225,000 at Phase I; $1 million-1.5 million at Phase II; and Phase III (not-set-aside funded) at up to $4.5 million.
+DOE-SBIR provides funding to small businesses using a funding ladder similar to that of cleantech investors with $150,000-$225,000 at Phase I; $1 million-1.5 million at Phase II; a potential additional $1 million for sequential Phase II and Phase III (not-set-aside funded) at up to $4.5 million.

 "America's business success has occurred because we have so many people with specialized knowledge who are willing to put their money, time and resources on the line for ideas."